 Our Recovery Bible Studies are for men and women who desire to be set free from the bondage of alcohol or drugs.
 The Life Recovery Bible is our source of study.
 A piece of scripture related to the 12-Step program is discussed each week with an emphasis on how it might be applied to our lives.
 Both groups are ongoing and new members can start at any time.
 The anonymity and privacy of all participants is respected.
 For location and more information, please contact the Counseling Office at email@example.com or 480.824.7239.

-Starting January 9, the group will be studying the book Boundaries by Drs.
-Henry Cloud and John Townsend.
+Starting September 11, the group will be studying the book Changes that Heal by Dr. Henry Cloud.

 This interactive workshop for women will explore the ten “laws of boundaries” and show you how to bring new health to your relationships.